alextmacri/game-of-life/logs/alex_log_2.md

 > **Accomplished:** Finished Gantt and continued with UML

-> **Plans for next day:** Make the rest of the UML diagrams and tart process on recreating the original Game of Life in pyglet
+> **Plans for next day:** Make the rest of the UML diagrams and start process on recreating the original Game of Life in pyglet

 > **Problems/bugs noted:** -